Guliveer/kryptonum-challenge/README.md

 # FAQ Section Implementation

 This repository contains the implementation of a responsive and interactive FAQ section, developed as part of a test assignment for Kryptonum.
 The design is based on a layout provided in Figma, ensuring precise adherence to the visual specifications.
 It emphasizes high-quality code, attention to detail, and adherence to best practices in web development.
+Overall, it took about 12–14h to make everything work as expected, since I didn't really work with Astro before.

 ## 🚀 Features
 - Dynamic FAQ Section: Expanding and collapsing FAQ items with smooth animations for both opening and closing.